 But trust me, it is quite normal to experience those emotions.
 That's what human beings do - we feel for other people, we worry, and we stress out.

-A little bit of stress is actually good for us, according to a research.
-It helps us to avoid a total self-destruction, it helps us to move forward.
-Daniela Kaufer, associate professor at the University of California, Berkeley put it this way:
+A bit of stress is actually good for us, according to research.
+It helps us to avoid a total self-destruction.
+It helps us to move forward.
+Daniela Kaufer, associate professor at the University of California, Berkeley, put it this way:

 “Some amounts of stress are good to push you just to the level of optimal alertness, behavioral and cognitive performance.”

-Here are my 7 light-hearted tips to help you relax when that uncomfortable sticky feeling of overwhelm is breathing down your neck.
+I give you my 7 light-hearted tips to help you relax when that uncomfortable, sticky feeling of overwhelm is breathing down your neck.
 It should form part of your self-care routine, so make sure you do not neglect it:

 1. Take a walk with a difference